BPDanek/semantic-web-mining/README.md

     - acquired data to DB

 # Knowledge Graph Usage
 Download the [NELL corpus](http://rtw.ml.cmu.edu/rtw/resources), select the download that says "Tab-separated-value file with every belief in the KB, one per line (file format documentation)".
-Unzip the `.gz` file and rename the `.csv` inside to `knowledgegraphdata.csv`.
+Unzip the `.gz` file and rename the `.csv` inside to `knowledgegraphdata.csv`, move it to your working directory.

 Install requirements: